rwblokzijl/Msc-thesis-EuroToken/thesis.md

 entangling the chains of Alice and Bob together.
 Bob now has a signed proof by Alice that the transaction happened.
 He can use this to prove the transaction happened at any point in the future.

-### IPv8

-The TrustChain implementation comes as a part of the IPv8 distributed networking suite.
-While the EuroToken system design is independent of the underlying communication technology, IPv8 gives us a number of features that are a useful addition to our design.
-The most useful one being Peer to Peer overlay networking.

-Peer to Peer overlay networking, provides a mechanism to discover the network location of users based on the same public key that is used to identify a TrustChain user.
-This allows us to almost completely abstract away from locating users using IP addresses and ports.
-As a result we only have to worry about maintaining a users public key to identify and communicate with them across time.
-IPv8 does not only abstract away from IP addresses, bus also from the IP network completely.
-Namely, it provides communication over Bluetooth without the need for any internet connection.
-This becomes very useful for demonstrating the off-line capabilities of the EuroToken system.

-Another useful aspect of IPv8 is the fact that it has an implementation in Kotlin.
-This allows us to create a mobile app to run allow users to maintain their wallet on a portable device and interact with the system in a modern way.

 ## Gateways: Euro to EuroToken exchange